 NOTE: If your superior refuses to take action for some reason, then you should seek out their superior.

 And if you feel bad about going behind their back, then ask yourself what kind of boss allows their team members to be harassed in the workplace like this.
-And if they are also trying to sabotage you?
-Here we have listed some classic signs that your boss feels threatened by you and is trying to get rid of you.

 6. Allow a cooldown period